 • Strongly recommended prerequisite courses: microbiology, cell biology, math/statistics, biochemistry.

-The accelerated master's program is designed for highly motivated and qualified students seeking additional training to further their career goals as a researcher in the life sciences.
-This program is an optimal way for qualified UNH undergraduate students to begin earning graduate credit during their senior year.
-Students in most programs are able to take up to 12 credits that will count for both undergraduate and graduate credit, allowing them to maximize their time on campus and the return on their educational investment, as they seek to increase their marketability after graduation.
+Accelerated master's admission is designed for highly motivated and qualified UNH students seeking additional training to further their career goals as a researcher in the life sciences.
+This program is an optimal way for qualified undergraduate students to begin earning graduate credits during their senior year.
+Students in most programs are able to take up to 12 credits that will count for both undergraduate and graduate credit, allowing them to maximize their time on campus and the return on their educational investment as they seek to increase their marketability after graduation.

 Completion of the M.S in MCBT requires at least 30 graduate credits in approved courses, including Core Curriculum courses, Elective courses, Workshops, and the custom-designed Capstone experience.

-Students are required to complete the Core Curriculum courses (chosen based on EAB market analysis commissioned by MCBS and additional industry input) to establish graduate-level skill competencies in the areas of protein biochemistry, molecular biology, and cell biology.
+Students are required to complete the Core Curriculum courses (chosen based on market analysis and additional industry input) to establish graduate-level skill competencies in the areas of protein biochemistry, molecular biology, and cell biology.
 Core requirements may be waived in those instances where the Admissions Committee ascertains that the student already possesses the knowledge and skills provided through these Core Curriculum courses.